The Plunge

 The original Trade Me billboard: Only Turkeys pay for Classifieds, 2000

 I had only recently become a shareholder myself.
-I didn’t have any cash to lend, but I did work for several months at a significantly reduced salary, before that became unsustainable.
-I finally left and moved overseas.
-If I’m honest, I didn’t expect there would be anything to come back to at that point.
+I didn’t have any cash to lend, but I did work for several months at a significantly reduced salary.
+Eventually that became untenable.
+The lure of highly paid work overseas was too much.
+If I’m honest, when I packed my bags, I didn’t expect Trade Me would be there to come back to.
+I was 25 years old.
+After two intense years, I figured the startup phase of my career might well be over.

-Actually, three out of four from the original team all left, including the founder Sam Morgan and his sister Jessi, who was the first employee before me.
-At one point, all three of us were living and working as contractors in London, leaving my old friend Nigel Stanford running things more-or-less by himself back in New Zealand.
-That period of time has never been properly documented, perhaps because it doesn’t fit the preferred narrative of constant growth and success.
+I wasn’t the only one.
+Three of us from the original team of four left in quick succession, including Sam and his sister Jessi, who was the first employee, ahead of me.
+At one point, all three of us were living and working as contractors in London, leaving the fourth, my old friend Nigel Stanford, running things more or less by himself back in New Zealand.
+That period of time tends to get skipped over when the Trade Me story is told.
+Probably because it doesn’t fit the narrative.

-I invested and joined the team just prior to the initial public offering (IPO) on the NZX in 2007.
-That valued the company at $50m, and raised $15m of new capital at $1 per share.
-For several years after that the share price was below the listing price.
-Despite the stated global ambitions, there was pretty modest customer traction, more-or-less entirely in New Zealand.
+I invested and joined the team in 2007, just prior to the float on the much smaller New Zealand Stock Exchange.
+That listing valued the company at NZ$55 million, and raised $15 million of new capital at $1 per share.
+For several years after that the share price languished below the listing price.
+In public, at least, co-founders Rod Drury and Hamish Edwards were full of bravado.
+But despite the stated global ambitions, there was pretty modest customer traction, almost entirely in New Zealand.

-The IPO prospectus forecast that the company would have 1,300 subscribers by May 2008.2 The actual result we achieved was 1,408.
-Although as this graph from the first Annual Report shows, a good percentage of those new customers signed up in the final few weeks.
+In the prospectus for the initial public offering – or IPO – we had cautiously forecast that the company would have 1,300 subscribers by the end of the first year while hoping for a whole lot more.3 The actual result we achieved was only 1,406, and about 40% of those new customers signed up in the final five weeks.

 Graph from Xero Annual Report, May 2008